Lesson 9: The four laws of Applicative

 fmap – so there is still a lot to cover here.
 The identity and composition laws are similar to the laws of the same names for both

-Functor instance.
-This typeclass also has two laws that don’t have analogues in any typeclass we’ve talked about so far.
-The names of these laws, the homomorphism law and the interchange law, may seem very opaque, but looking at examples will make the intent of the laws clear, even if the names are not so clear.
+Bifunctor, but this typeclass also has two laws that don’t have analogues in any typeclass we’ve talked about so far.
+The names of these laws, the homomorphism law and the interchange law, may seem very opaque, but looking at examples will make the intent of the laws clear, even if the names are not.

 Furthermore, there should be a coherence with the